luke-clifton/barbly/README.md

 | href          | Open the given URL or file.                  | href=https://www.google.com    |
 |               |                                              | href=/Applications/Firefox.app |

+Menu separators can be created with lines containing only `---`.

 See the scripts in the [scripts](./scripts) directory for some examples.